JoeWoodworker

 Yellow glue (PVA) is probably the first glue that comes to mind when you say "glue" to a woodworker.
 Despite the recommendations of many woodworkers, I have never found yellow glue to be suitable for veneering.
 This type of glue never fully hardens, and thus allows the veneer to "creep" or move during seasonal changes in humidity.
 And because of its thin consistency, yellow glue also has a tendency to bleed through and discolor the veneer.
 Lastly, since yellow glue dries with a soft glue line, it is also very difficult to sand.

-Keep in mind that contact cements are only suitable for use with paper/wood backed veneers.
+Keep in mind that contact cement is only suitable for use with paper/wood backed veneers.
 There has been a lot of debate over this and it's one of the most common emails I receive.
 Check out this link.

 Veneer Glue Comparison: